MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ### `snap_manageState`

-:::caution Only Callable By
+:::caution Only callable by
 - Snaps
 :::

-:::tip Storage Limit
+:::tip Storage limit
-Snaps can currently use this RPC method to store up to 100MB of data.
+Snaps can currently use this RPC method to store up to 100 MB of data.
 :::

 #### Parameters